 In 2014, no nesting black skimmers were observed on Queen Bess Island.
-The last observation of black skimmers nesting pairs on Queen Bess Island was in 1997.
-Since 2010, black skimmer nest failure has generally and drastically increased in Louisiana colonies (CPRA 2018; Furfey 2014)
+The last observation of black skimmer nesting pairs on Queen Bess Island was in 1997.
+Since 2010, black skimmer nest failure has generally and drastically increased in Louisiana colonies (Furfey 2014).